Bone grafting is a procedure usually needed when there is not enough bone available to support the placement of dental implants.

 - Dental implants if there is not enough bone in the implant site

 The bone grafting procedure usually only needs local anaesthesia, though oral or IV sedation can also be used for a higher state of relaxation.

 Since a small incision is made into the gums to access the bone that will receive the graft material, you may feel pain in the site post-surgery.

 This can usually be treated by over-the-counter medications and painkillers, and regular ice therapy.

 Over the next few months, your body will replace the graft with your own bone, reversing progressive bone loss.

-Bone grafting procedures performed at Captivate Dental is guaranteed safe and effective.
+Bone grafting procedures performed at Captivate Dental are safe and effective.
 Your treatment plan is carefully tailored just for you!

 We are located at 46 Station Street in Moorabbin.